sergiopaglialunga/devops/README.md

 9- Finally, we updated Ubuntu, typing sudo apt-get update

-10- exit - vagrant reload/halt
+10- To exit the VM ssh `exit` -

+11- To power off the VM `vagrant halt`.
+To start it again `vagrant reload`

+12- To delete the VM `vagrant destroy`

 ### Linux - Ubuntu distro
 - update `sudo apt-get update -y`